Application/Tech Guide - Bearing Lubrication

 2. For volume discounts other than those shown above call 01539 722247.

-3. Delivery is by TNT Next Day or our pallet carrier for all brands in stock.
-Standard delivery charge is £9.50.
+3. Delivery is usually next working day for items in stock.
+Delivery charged by weight from £13.50 to a maximum of £45.00.
 Additional charges apply for delivery to Scottish Highlands, Northern Ireland and offshore islands, and for timed deliveries, hazardous goods and branded lubricants.

 4. All major credit/debit/purchasing cards accepted.
 Minimum credit account invoice applies.